 Cook's layup brought Duke back within 55-51 with just over seven minutes played in the second half, and when Curry was true from long distance, the Blue Devils found themselves down only 58-57 approaching the midway point.

-The hosts struck back with nine in a row to gain the breathing room they needed to post the victory, ending on a fast-break lay-in from Rodney Purvis.
-Leslie added two makes and Brown added a basket on the surge for a 66-57 game.
+The hosts struck back with nine in a row to gain the breathing room they needed to post the victory, ending on a fast-break lay-in from Rodney Purvis plus a free throw for a 67-57 game.
+Leslie fueled the surge with the first three baskets.

-Cook's bucket and a Curry triple pulled Duke within five, but the NC State lead grew to nine once more, 71-62, with 5:02 to go.
+Cook's bucket and a Curry triple pulled Duke within five, but the NC State lead grew to nine once more, 71-62, with 5:02 to go, after Howell made his tries from the charity stripe.
 Plumlee's bucket in the paint made it 73-69 with 2:07 to play, but Leslie answered in kind to push NC State's lead to six.

 Following Cook's miss in close, Brown made the front end of a 1-and-1 for a seven-point spread inside of a minute remaining.
 Cook then hit a layup for a 76-71 score with 40.7 on the clock.

 Brown connected on two from the line to extend the lead to seven, and Cook responded in kind to make it 78-73.
-Wood calmly drained his attempts, then Cook was called for a walk on the ensuing possession.
-After the turnover, Leslie went to the line and made his tries, before Cook's triple brought Duke to 82-76 with 15 seconds left.
+That was as close as Duke was allowed down the stretch.
+Wood and Leslie combined to go 6-for-6 from the line to seal it.

 NC State led 5-2 in the opening minutes, and its lead grew to 13-8 with just over 5 1/2 minutes played.
 Duke used a quick burst to take a 21-15 advantage after a fadeaway jumper from Curry and the resulting free throw.